Chobe Under Canvas has got six tents...

 Solo Travel: Chobe Under Canvas is a luxurious, adventurous mobile camp within one of Botswana’s prime game areas.
 It’s a single-friendly social camp with travellers eating at a communal table.
 There are no single supplements for solo safari travellers.
 Holidays here won’t be lonely!See more ideas for Solo Travel in Botswana

-Birdwatching: The Chobe Riverfront is not just about the 'big stuff': birdlife is plentiful here!
-Over 450 species of birds have been seen in Chobe, including numerous water-loving and drier-country species.
-Look out for the summer migrants, such as the colourful carmine bee-eater and even African skimmers, between about October and March.See more ideas for Birdwatching in Botswana
+Birdwatching: The Chobe Riverfront is not just about the 'big stuff': it’s also a superb destination for birdwatching in Botswana.
+Over 450 species of birds have been seen in Chobe, including African skimmers, found between about October and March.See more ideas for Birdwatching in Botswana

 Wildlife safaris: Game densities along the Chobe Riverfront vary with the seasons, but during the dry season (June–October) increasingly high densities of wildlife are drawn to the Chobe River’s permanent waters.
 By September/October the numbers of elephant are astounding; the only downside is the peak in visitor numbers at the same time!See more ideas for Wildlife safaris in Botswana